RosamariaTricarico/2019TDI/README.md

 ***
 Project notebook: [MULTISCALE ANALYSES ON ARTERIOVENOUS FISTULA MATURATION](https://rosamariatricarico.github.io/2019TDI/FISTULA.nb.html)
 ***
-A brief overview of my biomedical engineering project submitted to the 2019 TDI Fellowship challenge.
+A brief overview of a biomedical engineering project submitted to the 2019 TDI Fellowship challenge.

 ***Full data-sets, R.scripts, and R Notebooks of the project are included in this repository.***